samantha-bothwell/ShinyAppTutorial/README.md

         ),
 ```

-This code produces the following sidebar
+This code produces the following sidebar, which has an option for "All States" and lists each individual state and has all beer types selected.

 <p align="center">
   <img src="README_files/sidebar-config.png" width="500">
 </p>

-In the `sidebarLayout` function, we can also specify the Tab
+In the `sidebarLayout` function, we can also specify the Tabs and which plots will belong to each Tab.
+For our app, we'll have 3 tabs :

+* Brewery Density : A heatmap of brewery counts for the entire US, if "All States" is selected, or counties within a State.
+* Beer Types : A pie chart of the proportion of beer types within the entire US or an individual state.
+* ABV and IBU : Boxplots of ABV and IBU by beer type across the entire US or an individual state.
+Here, you can select which beer types you want to look at.

 ### Plot Design